mountaineerbr/shellChatGPT/README.md

-To create or load a prompt template file, set the first positional argument as `.prompt_name` or `..prompt_name`.
+To create or load a prompt template file, set the first positional argument as `.prompt_name` or `,prompt_name`.
-In the second case, load the prompt as instruction without a single-shot editing.
+In the second case, load the prompt and single-shot edit it.

     chatgpt.sh -cc .psycologist

-    chatgpt.sh -cc ..software_programmer
+    chatgpt.sh -cc ,software_programmer

 Alternatively, set `option -S` with the operator and the name of